Taodi/erlyvideo/README.md

 ## Fixing the Bit Rot
 I forked this from another repository (see above) that was one of a number of forked remnants of the original Erlyvideo.
 Probably a number of people forked this before it was closed up and eventually become the precursor of Flussonic.

-The _bit rot_ was in a number of areas:
+The *bit rot* was in a number of areas:
-1. The code used parameterized modules that were no longer supported in erlang (version 19).
+1. The code used parameterized modules that were no longer supported in Erlang (version 19).
 This was fixed by using a work around designed to deal with this.
 It is called [pmod_transform](https://github.com/erlang/pmod_transform).
 See their examples on how to use it.
-I had to also change its Makefile and the rebar.config to get things to compile.
+I had to also change its `Makefile` and the `rebar.config` to get things to compile.
 2. `erlang:now/0` is depreciated and there are a number of replacements for it.
 I generally used the function `erlang:timestamp/0` since that returned a tuple compatible with the one returned by `erlang:now/0`.
-See the erlang documentation.
+See the Erlang documentation.
 It could be that some of code should have been rewritten to use a different function.
 3. There were depreciated functions from `crypto`.
-The highlighting in emacs usually gave good clues on what to replace it with.
+The highlighting in Emacs usually gave good clues on what to replace it with.
-4. Some of the nif's did not compile probably due to changes in rebar.
-It thought that all of the c-code in should go into one library and since there were two or more object files with a init files with the exact same name in them, this did not work.
-Fixed by changing the rebar.config file.
+4. Some of the nif's did not compile probably due to changes in `rebar`.
+It thought that all of the `c_src` in should go into one library and since there were two or more object files with a `nif_init` function in them, this did not work.
+Fixed by changing the `rebar.config` file.
-5. In `elixer_tracker.erl` module the code assumed that `Module.info_available(compile)` returned an association with the atom time as a key.
-This no longer the case in the version of erlang I am using (v 19).
+5. In `elixer_tracker.erl` module the code assumed that `Module.info_available(compile)` returned an association with the atom `time` as a key.
+This no longer the case in the version of Erlang I am using (v 19).
 This module needs some major rewriting since but I fixed it by simply putting some guard code around the offending pattern matching.
 This is a hack since this module basically no longer works.
-I believe it was used to detect when new code was added and automatically recompile and load it.
+I believe it was used to detect when new code was added.
+It then automatically recompiled and loaded it.
 6. Numerous include files pointing at the wrong directory were fixed.

 ## Compiling and Running